alimoradimllm/PostgreSQL-Partitioning-for-Zabbix-events-Table/README.md

 # PostgreSQL Range Partitioning for `events` Table

-This guide explains how to migrate the `events` table to **PostgreSQL range partitioning** and how to automatically create new partitions using a Bash script.
+This guide explains how to migrate the `events` table in Zabbix's PostgreSQL database to use **range partitioning** by `eventid`.
+Partitioning improves query performance, reduces table bloat, and speeds up cleanup and archival.

 ---

 ## 1️⃣ Migration Steps

-**Step 1 – Backup the table**
+### Step 1 – Backup the Table
 ```bash
 pg_dump -U zabbix -t events zabbix > events_backup.sql
 ```

-# PostgreSQL Partitioning for Zabbix `events` Table

-## 📌 Overview
-This migration converts the `events` table in Zabbix's PostgreSQL database into a **range-partitioned table** based on `eventid`.
-Partitioning improves query performance, reduces table bloat, and makes cleanup/archival faster.

-## 🛠 Steps Performed

-### 1. Create Partitioned Table
+### Step 2 – Create Partitioned Table
 ```sql
 CREATE TABLE events_new (
     eventid BIGINT NOT NULL,